 Dear Colleagues,

-We write to express gratitude and to mark a transition point in the Transforming Chaplaincy Project.
-Today marks the final day in this four-year project that was supported by grants from the John Templeton Foundation.
-We are grateful to the Templeton Foundation for their financial support, and to all of you whose participation enabled this project to succeed beyond our wildest imaginations.
+We write to express our gratitude and to mark a transition point in the Transforming Chaplaincy Project.
+Today marks the final day of a four-year project that was supported by grants from the John Templeton Foundation.
+We are grateful to the Templeton Foundation for their financial support and to all of you whose participation enabled this project to succeed beyond our wildest imaginations.
 The support of the professional chaplaincy Strategic Partners (APC, NACC, NAJC and ACPE) was essential in securing the Templeton grants and advancing our project activities.
 Together we have also raised more than a million dollars for new, related projects.

-(link).
+A detailed report of our activities over the last four years is on our website.
 A few highlights:

-Seventeen Chaplain Research Fellows have completed Masters of Public Health degrees -16 were originally planned.
-Most of the Fellows are working as chaplain researchers, three are in PhD programs.
+Seventeen Chaplain Research Fellows have completed Master of Public Health degrees; 16 were originally planned.
+Most of the Fellows are working as chaplain researchers, and three are in PhD programs.

 Collectively the Fellows are authors or co-authors of nearly 30 articles or book chapters.
 The Fellows have also made over 100 presentations, including three at international meetings and at a plenary session at ACPE’s 2019 annual conference.